datarocksAmy/Intent-based-Anomaly-Seeker/README.md

 - Total Number of Classes : 150
 - Total Number of Queries per Class : 150

-For Example, data.json would look like this:
+For Example, data would look like this:
 <br>

 ```python